mk1234444/TwitchAlert/README.md

   followed 20 seconds later by an Online popup as it corrects itself.
 I've put in a bit of a kludge for this whereby the stream has to be 'Offline' twice in succession before I throw up the Offline popup.
   This seems to have reduced the rogue on/off popups to (up till now, zero).
 Although more testing needed.

+  The 'Started' time at the bottom of the popup is simply the time string that Twitch sends.
+It takes no account of daylight saving so for here (UK) it gives GMT time rather than BST time.
+This means the time displayed is an hour earlier than it should be.
+I imagine this will be the case for people in other locations.

   Erm...thats it I think.